awsdocs/aws-personal-health-dashboard/doc_source/cloudwatch-events-health.md

 # Monitor for AWS Health events with Amazon CloudWatch Events<a name="cloudwatch-events-health"></a>

 You can use Amazon CloudWatch Events to detect and react to changes for AWS Health events\.
 Then, based on the rules that you create, CloudWatch Events invokes one or more target actions when an event matches the values that you specify in a rule\.
 Depending on the type of event, you can send notifications, capture event information, take corrective action, initiate events, or take other actions\.
+For example, you can use AWS Health to receive email notifications if you have AWS resources in your AWS account that are scheduled for updates, such as Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.

+**Notes**
+This topic uses the CloudWatch Events console to create a rule\.
+You can also use the Amazon EventBridge console to create a rule\.
+For more information, see [Creating a rule for an AWS service](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.
+For both services, AWS Health delivers events on a best effort basis\.
+Events are not always guaranteed to be delivered to CloudWatch Events or EventBridge\.

 You can choose the following types of targets when using CloudWatch Events as a part of your AWS Health workflow:
 + AWS Lambda functions